Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

    Other fees.

 - *Reference*
-  m allgemeinen eine BEstellnummer
+   Mostly, depending on the payment service provider, the order number.

 - *Intented use*
-   weitere Beschreibung zu der Transaktion
+   In general, depending on the payment service provider, a further description of the transaction.

 - *Charges intended use*
-   Beschreibung des Charges z.B.
-Transaktion fee
+   Description of the fee, for example transaction fee.

 - *Booking date*
    Date on which the payment was posted.

 - *Due date*
-   wann die Zahlung fällig wird
+   If applicable, date on which the payment is to be collected.

 - *Payment method*
-   The way of payment that the customer has chosen, for example credit card, PayPal&trade;, direct debit.
+   The way of payment that the customer has chosen, for example, credit card, PayPal&trade;, direct debit.

 - *Status information*
    If applicable, specific information on the status of the transaction.

 - *Internal reference*
-   Actindo specific reference Rückverweis auf den Beleg in der Faktura, ID
+   Actindo specific reference back to the document in the billing document.

 - *Original currency*
    Currency in which the product(s) were paid.